afreez/StanfordQuadruped/README.md

     ifconfig
     ```
     and check the wlan0 portion to check if you have an IP address and other debugging info.
-3. (Optional) Install the PREEMPT-RT kernel onto the Pi
-    - Download the kernel patch https://github.com/lemariva/RT-Tools-RPi/tree/master/preempt-rt/kernel_4_19_59-rt23-v7l%2B
-    - Follow these instructions starting from “Transfer the Kernel” https://lemariva.com/blog/2019/09/raspberry-pi-4b-preempt-rt-kernel-419y-performance-test
-    - Test by running in the shell:
-        ```bash
-        uname -r
-        ```
-    - We haven't yet characterized the benefits of using the preempt-rt kernel on the Pi so skipping it is totally fine.
 4. Clone this code
     ```bash
     git clone -b pupper-mini-lite https://github.com/mangdangroboticsclub/QuadrupedRobot.git